march 19, 2019: Abrasion Tester ready 4/5/19

 deep cryogenics buys new tank

-DCI President Jack Cahn has purchased a new DC tank from Applied Cryogenics in Burlington, MA.
+DCI President Jack Cahn has purchased a new DC tank.
 With a 22"x 34" capacity to treat up to 1,500 lbs, this tank will be used for scientific R&D and small scale DC treatment of customer items.

-DCI will begin construction of the world's largest DC tank in November 2018.
+DCI will begin construction of the world's largest DC tank in mid-2019.
 At 10' x 10' x 20' and holding up to 200,000 pounds, it will be 50X larger than existing equipment and the only machine capable of treating O&G, power generation, mining, industrial forgings and large marine components.

 April 26, 2018: DCI talk at nrc workshop